Usman Ali Isani: Education and family

 Usman Ali Isani started his schooling from Deradhoon College before migrating to Pakistan and later received his earlier education from Lawrence College, Murree.
 He has a master's degree in History from Punjab University and a master's degree in education from University of California, Berkeley.
 He was awarded the Sword of Honour (Pakistan), awarded to the best graduating cadet in their class, in 1956 at the Pakistan Military Academy.
 Usman Ali Isani is the brother of Dr. Muzaffar Ali Isani.

 Isani initially joined the Pakistan Army.
 However, he opted to join the Civil Services of Pakistan later on.
 Isani served as the Principal Secretary to the Prime Minister of Pakistan, Chief Secretary Khyber Pakhtunkhwa as well as Health Secretary of Pakistan and Secretary Railways.
 Isani also served as the head of the prestigious Establishment Division as secretary general.
 In addition, Isani served in the Government of Sindh as the provincial Education Secretary.
 During his long career, he has also served as the chairman, Higher Education Commission (Pakistan) formerly known as University Grants Commission.
 He also remained, Secretary to Governor West Pakistan at Lahore.
 He is 1st Sindhi sword of Honour from 13th Pakistan Military Academy Long course.
-Army Captain in Artillery corps and than Transferred in CSP cadre in 1960 as Assistant commissioner.
+Army Captain in Artillery corps and then transferred in CSP cadre in 1960 as Assistant commissioner.
 He is also co-author of the book Dynamics of Higher Education in Pakistan.